tverdokhlebd/MinedIn/README.md

 - estimated rewards per hour/day/week/month/year
 - coin information (block time, last block, difficulty, nethash and etc)
 ---
 Public API of services are listed below.
-New public API of services will be add with time.
+New public API of services will be added with time.

 Coins:
 - <a href="https://www.ethereum.org">ETH</a>